microsoft/azuredevopslabs/labs/azuredevops/continuousintegration/readme.md

     ![](images/006.png)

 1. Select the **Triggers** tab.
-These triggers enable you to automatically invoke builds on a schedule, when another build completes, or when changes are made to the source.
+These triggers enable you to automatically invoke builds on a schedule, when another build completes or when changes are made to the source.
 Check **Enable continuous integration** so that this build will get invoked whenever source changes are committed.

     ![](images/007.png)